tiny-dancer/notes/atomic_habits_engineering.md

 ## You do not rise to the level of your goals.
 You fall to the level of your systems

+> In atomic habits, systems in the quote refers to our biologically developed *habitual systems*

-**Atomic Habits**:  James is as aspirational and committed to our goals
+**Atomic Habits**:  As aspirational our goals and commitment are,  research has shown what try

 **Why it matters**: